reichlab/covid19-forecast-hub-validations/README.md

 Using this information, the scipt downloads the files modified into a temporary `forecasts` directory and runs model and, if applicable, metadata validations on these files.

 The script also adds appropriate labels to the PR based on the files changed.
-The main validations code is present inside the `code` directory.
+The main validations code is present inside the `forecast_validation` directory.